 \section{Abstract}

 Emerging cross-device artificial intelligence (AI) applications require a transition from conventional centralized learning systems towards large-scale distributed AI systems that can collaboratively perform complex learning tasks.
-In this regard, \emph{democratized learning} (Dem-AI) (Minh et al. 2020) lays out a holistic philosophy with underlying principles for building large-scale distributed and democratized machine learning systems.
-The outlined principles are meant to provide a generalization of distributed learning that goes beyond existing mechanisms such as federated learning.
-Inspired from this philosophy, a novel distributed learning approach is proposed in this paper.
+In this regard, \emph{democratized learning} (Dem-AI) lays out a holistic philosophy with underlying principles for building large-scale distributed and democratized machine learning systems.
+The outlined principles are meant to study a generalization in distributed learning systems that goes beyond existing mechanisms such as federated learning.
+Moreover, such learning systems rely on hierarchical self-organization of well-connected distributed learning agents who have limited and highly personalized data and can evolve and regulate themselves based on the underlying duality of \emph{specialized} and \emph{generalized processes}.
+Inspired by Dem-AI philosophy, a novel distributed learning approach is proposed in this paper.
 The approach consists of a self-organizing hierarchical structuring mechanism based on agglomerative clustering, hierarchical generalization, and corresponding learning mechanism.
-Subsequently, a hierarchical generalized learning problem in a recursive form is formulated and shown to be approximately solved using the solutions of distributed personalized learning problems and hierarchical generalized averaging mechanism.
-To that end, a distributed learning algorithm, namely \DemLearn and its variant, DemLearn-P is proposed.
-Extensive experiments on benchmark MNIST and Fashion-MNIST datasets show that proposed algorithms demonstrate better results in the generalization performance of learning model at agents compared to the conventional FL algorithms.
-Detailed analysis provides useful configurations to further tune up both the generalization and specialization performance of the learning models in Dem-AI systems.
+Subsequently, hierarchical generalized learning problems in recursive forms are formulated and shown to be approximately solved using the solutions of distributed personalized learning problems and hierarchical update mechanisms.
+To that end, a distributed learning algorithm, namely \DemLearn is proposed.
+Extensive experiments on benchmark MNIST, Fashion-MNIST, FE-MNIST, and CIFAR-10 datasets show that the proposed algorithm demonstrates better results in the generalization performance of learning models in agents compared to the conventional FL algorithms.
+The detailed analysis provides useful observations to further handle both the generalization and specialization performance of the learning models in Dem-AI systems.